osudrl/cassie-mujoco-sim/README.md

 A simulation library for Agility Robotics' Cassie robot using MuJoCo.

-Developed and tested on Ubuntu 16.04.
+Developed and tested on Ubuntu 18.04.
 Also compiles for Windows using mingw-w64.

 To build the shared library:
 1. Install libglfw3-dev
 2. Clone this repository
-3. Download mjpro200_linux.zip from roboti.us
+3. Download mjpro210 from roboti.us [here](https://mujoco.org/download)
-4. Put mjpro200_linux in a `.mujoco` directory in your home directory
+4. Put mjpro210 in a `.mujoco` directory in your home directory
 5.  `make`

 To cross-compile for Windows, use `make PLATFORM=WIN`.
 (NOT TESTED)

 A directory named release will be created containing the files needed to use the library with a C interface.
 A Python interface can be generated with `make ctypes`, which requires ctypeslib2 to be installed.
+Note that this is not needed as the ctypes Python wrapper is already provided in this repo.

-A license file for MuJoCo (mjkey.txt) is required to run the simulation.
-The library also includes functions that can be used for communicating with Cassie over UDP, and MuJoCo is not required if only these functions are called.
+This library also includes functions that can be used for communicating with Cassie over UDP, and MuJoCo is not required if only these functions are called.

 To build and run the examples:
-1. Place mjkey.txt in the `.mujoco`directory
-2. Set the `MUJOCO_KEY_PATH` environment variable to be `~/.mujoco/mjkey.txt`
-4.  `make test`
+1.  `make test`
-5. Run the examples in the test directory
+2. Run the examples in the test directory

 The examples include cassiesim, which simulates a physical Cassie robot controlled over UDP, and cassiectrl, a null controller operating over UDP.
 The file cassietest.c is a minimal example of running the simulation, and cassietest.py demonstrates controlling the simulated robot in Python.

 Documentation for the simulation functions is included in include/cassiemujoco.h.
 The file header/udp.h declares convenience functions for creating a UDP socket and obtaining the most recent packet.
 The remaining header files include functions for packing and unpacking structures used to communicate with Cassie into UDP packets and for simulating Cassie's internal safety mechanisms and state estimation processes.

 ## Changes:
-* Updated libraries to use mujoco 2.00
+* Updated libraries to use mujoco 2.10, MuJoCo activation key is no longer required
-* MuJoCo activation key is now loaded by the `MUJOCO_KEY_PATH` environment variable.
-Add `export MUJOCO_KEY_PATH = <path to mjkey.txt>` to your `.bashrc`.
-* To make things cleaner when loading MuJoCo and GLFW libraries, we assume the `mujoco200_linux` folder is `~/.mujoco` folder.
+* To make things cleaner when loading MuJoCo and GLFW libraries, we assume the `mujoco210` folder is in the `~/.mujoco` folder.
 This allows there to be only one copy of mujoco on your machine, rather than having to copy the mujoco folder to every place where `libcassiemujoco.so` is.
-* If building fails because it can't find `mujoco.h`, specify the full path in the Makefile when including mujoco200_linux/include, rather than using `~`.

 ## New Visualization Features
 The F1 key will display a help screen that lists the most useful of the following functions.